enelija/scs/Readme.txt

 any system.

 - Run the main.pd patch
- -- press "enable DSP"
- -- the yellow sliders visualize the response for all four loudspeakers
+ -- toggle sound on/off by clicking the button "enable DSP" -- the yellow sliders visualize the response for each loudspeaker separately

 - Run the Processing sketch
- -- turn on all sounds which should be heared (upper left corner) -- grab and move the CAVE user (red) and ROOM user (green) and experience the spatial
+ -- turn on all sounds which should be heard (upper left corner) -- grab and move the CAVE user (red) and ROOM user (green) and experience the spatial
     sound (related to the CAVE user)
  -- bump is triggered when the positions overlap